 But, advancements in technology have allowed designers to convey characters in greater detail, and in recent games his image has steadily become cuter.

 Naturally, this is a current game, so it needs to use his current design.
-And that’s how Giga Bowser happened to come into existence.
+And from there, Giga Bowser (unexpectedly?) happened to come into existence.

-To be fair though, Bowser and Giga Bowser are separate characters.
+Bowser and Giga Bowser are definitely separate characters, though.

 (Reader: Why does Venusaur use Earthquake?
 (In Pokemon, Venusaur isn’t supposed to be able to use that move.))
 [Source]

 During development, we initially planned for Venusaur and the other Pokemon to appear on the Pokemon Stadium stage (just like how Pokemon appeared on Saffron City in Smash 64).